How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

 Field Recommended Value Notes

-Alias entra-id Used in the ACS URL.
+Alias entra-id Used in the ACS/redirect URL.
 Must match what you entered in Entra ID.

-NameID Policy Format Email Must match what Entra ID sends.
-Use Unspecified if unsure.
+NameID policy format Email Must match what Entra ID sends.
+Use Unspecified if you are not sure yet.

-Want AuthnRequests Signed ON Signs the SAML request sent to Entra ID
+Want AuthnRequests signed On Signs the SAML request Keycloak sends to Entra ID.

-After saving, Keycloak will display the provider’s Redirect URI (also called the ACS URL).
-Verify that it matches the Reply URL you configured in Entra ID:
+After saving, Keycloak shows the provider’s Redirect URI (the ACS endpoint).
+Verify it matches the Reply URL you set in Entra ID:

 https://keycloak.example.com/realms/my-realm/broker/entra-id/endpoint